joelgalvez/nowsletter/docs/self-hosting.md

+(This guide hasn't been tested yet, so steps might be missing/wrong.)

 # Self-Hosting Guide

 This guide is for running Nowsletter on your own server.
 You don't need to know Ruby or Rails.
-This hasn't been tested yet.

 There are two ways to deploy: